 District, Zoning.
 A section or sections of the Area of Joint Zoning Authority for which regulations governing the use of buildings and premises, the height of buildings, the size of yards, and the intensity of use are uniform.

 Domestic Sanitary Sewage Treatment Facility.
 Shall mean the structures equipment and processes required to collect, carry away, treat and dispose of wastewater, industrial wastes, or sludge.

-Dredging.
-Any of various practices utilizing machines equipped with scooping or suction devices that are used to deepen harbors, lakes, waterways or used in underwater mining.